Some of the content on this page is not intended for users outside the U.S.

 Individual Access to Medicines Intended to Treat Serious Diseases

-Investigational medical products have not yet received regulatory approval for specific indications; thus, their potential risks and benefits are not yet established.
-Physicians and patients should consider all possible benefits and risks when seeking access to an investigational medical product.
+Investigational medicinal products have not yet received regulatory approval for specific indications; thus, their potential risks and benefits are not yet established.
+Physicians and patients should consider all possible benefits and risks when seeking access to an investigational medicinal product.

 How to Submit a Request